-Several studies have shown that MET PET/CT is useful for distinguishing tumor recurrence from radiation-induced necrosis.
-13-15 The major advantage of this technique is that the tracer is thought to accumulate preferentially in tumor tissue, resulting in good contrast against the normal tissue in the background.
-Similar to a previous study, 16 all cases that showed negative results on visual assessment were those with radiation injury.
+Several studies have shown that MET PET/CT is useful for distinguishing tumor recurrence from radiation-induced necrosis.13-15 The major advantage of this technique is that the tracer is thought to accumulate preferentially in tumor tissue, resulting in good contrast against the normal tissue in the background.
+Similar to a previous study, all cases that showed negative results on visual assessment were those with radiation injury.
 Three cases of radiation injury showed equivocal findings and 4 showed positive findings on visual assessments; these findings can be explained by the mild MET uptake in some cases of necrosis.
 The mechanism underlying MET uptake by radiation necrosis lesions remains unclear.
-A possible mechanism is increased methionine metabolism and permeability induced by gliosis mediated by astrocytes and microglial cells, which are commonly observed in cases of radiation injury.16 Furthermore, radiation injury may break the BBB, resulting in passive diffusion of MET, and this may explain the false-positive PET findings.
+A possible mechanism is increased methionine metabolism and permeability induced by gliosis mediated by astrocytes and microglial cells, which are commonly observed in cases of radiation injury.
+Furthermore, radiation injury may break the BBB, resulting in passive diffusion of MET, and this may explain the false-positive PET findings.
 Theoretically, the uptake by recurrence should exceed that by radiation injury lesions; however, one should not preclude the possibility of similar uptakes.
-According to suggestions in previous studies, 17-19 we assumed that semiquantitative analysis of MET PET/CT parameters might be helpful in the present study, which showed that visual-assessment findings were not very different from those of semiquantitative analysis with a cutoff value for the differentiation of
+According to suggestions in previous studies,17-19 we assumed that semiquantitative analysis of MET PET/CT parameters might be helpful in the present study, which showed that visual-assessment findings were not very different from those of semiquantitative analysis with a cutoff value for the differentiation of

-Table 4: Comparison of patients with recurrence with patients with radiation injury, according to cutoff values for TBRSUV{max} and rCBV.....
+Table 4: Comparison of patients with recurrence with patients with radiation injury, according to cutoff values for TBRSUV max and rCBV mean recurrence from radiation injury.
+According to our results, we expect that visual assessment may be useful for a rapid diagnosis.

 Recurrence PWI Rac Radiation Injury PWI

 PET + - Total + - Total

 + 25 7 32 0 3 3

-1 0 1 1 5 6
+- 1 0 1 1 5 6

 Total 26 7 33 1 8 9

-Note:-+ indicates TBRSUV{max} \geq 1.85 or rCBV{mean} \geq 1.83; -, TBRSUV{max} < 1.85 or rCBV{max} < 1.83.
+Note:-+ indicates TBRSUVmax $\geq$ 1.85 or rCBVmean $\geq$ 1.83; -, TBRSUVmax < 1.85 or rCBVmean < 1.83.